X

 |---|---|---|

-Children and adolescents: Wegovy is licensed from age 12 for obesity, under medical supervision.
-Breastfeeding: not recommended — semaglutide passes into breast milk.
+Children and adolescents: Wegovy is approved from 12 years of age with obesity, under medical control.
+Breastfeeding: not recommended – semaglutide passes into the breast milk.

 | Observation | Frequency | Typical comment |